Clarence A. Martin: Saidor

-On January 12, Martin received intelligence reports from Sixth Army headquarters that the Japanese were concentrating around Sio, and would attempt to force their way through to Madang.
-In response to a request from Martin for reinforcements, the 1st and 3rd Battalion Combat Teams of the 128th Infantry Regiment were sent to reinforce Saidor, arriving on January 16.
+On January 12, Martin received intelligence reports from Krueger's Sixth Army headquarters that the Japanese were concentrating around Sio, and would attempt to force their way through to Madang.
+In response to a request from Martin for reinforcements, the 128th Infantry's 1st and 3rd battalion were organized into combat teams and were sent to reinforce Saidor, arriving on January 16.
 Martin came to believe that an advance to the east and an attack on the withdrawing enemy would "provide an opportunity to destroy the Japanese before they could organise an attack on the Saidor position".

-General Walter Krueger did not immediately give Martin permission for such an operation.
+Krueger did not immediately give Martin permission for such an operation.
 There was still the possibility of Japanese attack, and the 32nd Infantry Division was required for the upcoming Hansa Bay operation.
-On January 20, a visiting staff officer from Sixth Army was asked to raise the possibility with Krueger.
-However, on January 21, 1944, Martin received a letter stating that the mission of his Task Force remained unchanged and a radiogram was received on January 22 to the effect that this was not consistent with Krueger's wishes.
+On January 20, a visiting staff officer from the Sixth Army was asked to raise the possibility with Krueger.
+However, on January 21, Martin received a letter stating that the mission of his task force remained unchanged and a radiogram was received on January 22 to the effect that this was not consistent with Krueger's wishes.
 On February 8, Martin received a garbled radiogram from Krueger that indicated that the earlier restrictive message of January 22 had itself been garbled, and on February 9, a radiogram was received authorising offensive action.
 Plans were immediately made but on February 10 contact was made with elements of the Australian 5th Division, which had relieved the 9th Division on January 20.
 This closed the gap on the east flank.

 Although the intensity of clashes with the Japanese increased, over 8,000 enemy soldiers were able to bypassed Martin and his task force due to late orders from Krueger.
-The Japanese lost approximately 1,000 men while U.S. forces had 67 casualties including killed in action, wounded and missing and Krueger considered the campaign successful despite the secondary goal of cutting off the Japanese forces from their lines was not fulfilled.
-For his service in New Guinea, Martin was decorated with Legion of Merit and also received Distinguished Service Order by Australia.
+The Japanese lost approximately 1,000 men while U.S. forces had 67 casualties including killed in action, wounded and missing.
+The Sixth Army commander considered the campaign to be successful, despite the secondary goal, of cutting off the Japanese forces from their lines, going fulfilled.
+For his service in New Guinea, Martin was decorated with the Legion of Merit and also received the Distinguished Service Order (DSO) from the Australians.